Used to ESL Games, Activities and Worksheets

 Did you use to...?

-ESL Used to Activity - Grammar and Speaking: Survey, Writing Questions from Prompts, Asking and Answering Questions, Freer Practice - Intermediate (B1) - 40 minutes
+ESL Used to Activity - Grammar and Speaking: Survey, Writing, Asking and Answering Questions, Freer Practice - Intermediate (B1) - 30 minutes

-In this engaging used to speaking activity, students conduct a survey to find out what their classmates' lives were like as a child by asking and answering Did you use to...? questions.
-First, students complete the worksheet with a Did you use to…? question for each category.
+In this engaging used to speaking activity, students conduct a survey to find out what their classmates' lives were like as children by asking and answering Did you use to...? questions.
+First, students write a suitable Did you use to…? question for each category.
 For example, in the games category, a student might write 'Did you use to play hide and seek as a child?'
-When everybody has finished, students go around the class, asking each other their questions and noting down the answers by putting a tick for yes and a cross for no in the appropriate column on the worksheet.
-When the students have finished, they report back their findings to the class.
+Next, students go around the class, asking each other their questions and noting down the answers by putting a small tick for yes or a cross for no in the appropriate column.
+Finally, students report their findings to the class.

 Did you use to...?
 Preview